smonroe4242/Time-Parser/README.md

 ## Dependencies

-stdlib.h and string.h functions are used for memory management and string manipulation.
+*stdlib.h and string.h functions are used for memory management and string manipulation.

-stdio.h is used for output (printf).
+*stdio.h is used for output (printf).

-fcntl.h functions are used for file manipulation.
+*fcntl.h functions are used for file manipulation.

-Parsing of lines is done with regex.h.
+*regex.h is used for parsing.

-A personal library implementation of get_line from C++ makes file reading easier (get_next_line()).
+*A personal library implementation of get_line from C++ makes file reading easier (get_next_line()).

-libft.h, the abovementioned library, is included for this purpose, and will be compiled by the provided Makefile.
+*libft.h, the abovementioned library, is included for this purpose, and will be compiled and linked on make.

 ## Specifications